Tuesday, October 19, 2021

 • Matches of interest?
 Do 'one on ones' for find the segments they match on, then interrogate those segment areas for likely triangulated groups who will share a 'common ancestor'.
 This is the best place to start for those large unknown matches.

 • Interested in an ancestor of specific ethic origins?
 Identify the ethnic origins of your ancestors using chromosome maps available at FTDNA or 23andMe and Admixture reports at GEDMatch.
 Whilst not very useful for those of us with predominantly the same ethnicity, people with a specific ancestor of a very different ethnicity such as Asian, African etc often find these maps show the specific segments they inherited from that ancestor.
 AncestryDNA has recently introduced its Sideview™technology, however care should be taken when using the chromosome painter ethnicity data.
-It is still in BETA and from my observations the ethnicity predictions are not reliably accurate.
+It is still in BETA and from my observations the ethnicity predictions are not reliable.
 However, Sideview™technology for allocating parental sides is proving to be remarkably accurate.

 Use match information to expand your research